petitioner/HE.CNNinfer/README.md

 # CNNinference

-CNNinference is a project for implementing our CNN inference on  encrypted MNIST images (A Novel Matrix-Encoding Method for Privacy-Preserving Neural Networks (Inference) )
+CNNinference is a project for implementing our CNN inference on  encrypted MNIST images (Volley Revolver: A Novel Matrix-Encoding Method for Privacy-Preserving Neural Networks (Inference) )

 ## How to run this program?